 Common pests in food gardens include aphids, slugs, and tomato hornworms.
 Combat them by introducing beneficial insects like ladybugs for aphids, using diatomaceous earth or beer traps for slugs, and hand-picking hornworms off plants.

-What are the big green caterpillars on my tomato plants?
+Big green caterpillars on tomato plants

 Big green caterpillars feasting on tomato and pepper plants are usually tomato hornworms or tobacco hornworms.
 You can remove them by hand or with tongs, and feed them to chickens or leave them out (away from your garden) for the birds.

-To ensure soil health, regularly add compost or organic matter; practice crop rotation to prevent soil-borne diseases; and consider periodic soil testing to adjust pH and nutrient levels.
+Regularly add compost or organic matter; practice crop rotation to prevent soil-borne diseases; and consider periodic soil testing to adjust pH and nutrient levels.
 Top off with new soil before each planting.

-To extend your food garden’s growing season, consider using cold frames or hoop houses in cooler months, and shade cloth during excessively hot periods.
+Consider using cold frames or hoop houses in cooler months, and shade cloth during excessively hot periods.

-I hope you found many of your questions here and that the answers are helpful.
-When you start out gardening, it can seem overwhelming.
-The great news is once you know how to do it, it’s easy to repeat for the next growing season.
 Over time, you’ll find what you like to grow and what you are able to grow well.
 Keep garden notes each time you plant so you will remember.

-Featured image credit: My own
+Featured image credit: Dawn Head